DexYP/Thryv (Dex Media) and Hibu WebsitesPosted: December 12, 2013

 Too Many Cooks in the Kitchen

-These companies employ first rate salespeople.
+These companies employ commissioned salespeople.
 In general, they are polite, friendly, knowledgeable, and will promise you the world.
 Just sign here.
 Now.
 They may neglect to mention little details like the fact that you’ll be locked in to a contract that you’ll need to cancel in writing at least 30 days prior.
-They may forget to tell you that if you transfer your domain name to them (which is not necessary, by the way, and is a major red flag – read my blog about domain theft here), they will legally own that domain and you may never get it back.
-And the most important thing they forget to tell you is that once you sign the dotted line, your salesperson is generally done with you.
-If you need help in the future, you need to call their 800 number.
-Your salesperson may take longer and longer to get back to you, until all of your calls to him go unanswered.
-And why not?
-He’s already made his commission from what he sold you.
+They may forget to tell you that if you transfer your domain name to them (which is not necessary, by the way, and is a major red flag – read my blog about domain theft here), they will legally own that domain (even though they may tell you you’ll be the owner) and make it extremely difficult for you to get it back (if you get it back at all).
+And good luck getting a copy of the contract you signed (which is required by law, by the way), since it’s signed digitally on the salesperson’s computer while he or she is in your office.
+Every Dex Media/DexYP customer I’ve spoken to has told me they were never given a copy of their contract, and several of them made multiple requests.
+Any reputable company should be eager to give you a copy of the contract you signed, since they have nothing to hide.

 That “free” website they built for you is not truly free.
 If it’s part of a bundle that includes online listings and phone book ads, you’re paying for it one way or another.
 If your monthly fee is $300, then $50 to $100 could be going to your website.
-You may think $50 a month is not much for a website, but $600 a year is too much for a site of that quality, especially one that you’re only “renting”.
-The cost of having a website should involve only the domain name (around $20 per year) and web hosting ($7 or $8 per month); more than that and you’re throwing your money away.
+You may think $50 a month is not much for a website, but $600 a year is too much for a template website that you’re only “renting”.
+The cost of having a website should involve only the domain name and web hosting; more than that and you’re throwing your money away.

 – For YellowBook sites, Google the following: Yellow Book USA, Inc. All Rights Reserved